domohuhn/mutation-test/README.md

 # Shows the builtin mutation rules and exclusions:
 mutation_test -g
 ```
 The generated documents also contain some helpful comments on how to create your own rules.
 You should usually provide two different documents: one with the mutation rules given as argument to "-r" and another one with the input files.
-The reason why mutation_test always loads two files (unless you disable the builtin ruleset via "--no-builtin" and don't provide your own rules file) is that you can reuse the same set of rules for many different input files.
+The reason why mutation_test always loads two files (unless you disable the builtin rule set via "--no-builtin" and don't provide your own rules file) is that you can reuse the same set of rules for many different input files.

 ### Files
 The children of "files" elements are individual files: